WordPress/gutenberg/packages/components/src/dropdown/README.md

 # Dropdown

-Dropdown is a React component to render a button that opens a floating content modal when clicked.
+Dropdown is a React component to render a button that opens a floating content dialog when clicked.
-This components takes care of updating the state of the dropdown menu (opened/closed), handles closing the menu when clicking outside and uses render props to render the button and the content.
+The component takes care of updating the state of the dropdown (opened/closed), handles closing the popover when clicking outside and uses render props to render the button and the content.

 ## Usage